chickenfried42/Pad/README.md

 # RadPad
 An awesome macropad with a display and two slide potentiometers that runs off a Raspberry Pi Pico.
 <br>
 I created this simply because I had a couple of unused switches lying around and I wanted to use them.
 I also hoped to gain more KiCad experience from this project.
+Another reason was that my stupid volume keys don't work, so this will hopefully remedy that.

 <img width="1166" height="590" alt="image" src="https://github.com/user-attachments/assets/5efdeabb-5986-422e-bd33-d2091ece68a8" />